kiboschool/course-programming-2/src/lessons/classes-and-objects/objects-and-methods.md

 # Objects and Methods

-You might have come across the phrase "Object-Oriented Programming".
-What does this mean: in programming, what is an object?
+By now, you have heard the phrase "Object-Oriented Programming".

+What does this mean?
+In programming, what is an object?

 ## Objects

-An **object** has **internal data** and **behavior**.
+An **object** has _internal data_ and _behavior_.

-When you have a string in our program, for example by typing `name = 'Michael'`. `name` has some internal data (which stores the letters) and some behavior (it knows how to be joined onto another string, split into smaller strings, and so on).
+When you have a string like `name = 'Michael'`, `name` has some internal data (which stores the letters) and some behavior (it knows how to be joined onto another string, split into smaller strings, and so on).

-When you have an int in our program, for example by typing `number = 5`. `number` has some internal data (which stores the value 5) and some behavior (it knows how to be added, subtracted and multiplied).
+When you have an int, like `number = 5`, `number` has some internal data (which stores the value 5) and some behavior (it knows how to be added, subtracted and multiplied).

-So, the strings and ints we use every day are examples of objects.
+The strings and ints you use every day are examples of objects.

-We can have a list in our program, for example by typing `list_of_names = []`. `list_of_students` has some internal data (which stores the names as strings) and some behavior (you can write `list_of_students.append(other_name)` to add a name).
+We can have a list, like `list_of_students = ['Ola', 'Mo', 'Keno']`. `list_of_students` has internal data (which stores the names as strings) and behavior (you can write `list_of_students.append(other_name)` to add a name).

-So, lists are objects too.
+Lists are objects too!

 As you may have noticed, an object can store other objects as part of the internal data.
-A list is an object, and it usually contains many other objects inside of it.
+A list is an object, and it usually contains other objects inside of it.

 ## Another example of an object

-Remember when we retrieved information from the internet:
+Remember when we retrieved information from the internet?

 ```python
 url = 'https://www.7timer.info/bin/astro.php?lat=9.1&lon=7.4&output=json'